March 17, 2003

 And of what susceptability have I to it?
 Am I still the child, craving my gramma's approval?
 I know I am at times.

 I hear the lure of the 'easy' road, the one to which few object.
-And a certain Rebellious Force whom I dearly love, says ''Why didn't you pick that Other thunder god, Zeus?
+And a certain Thunderous Force whom I dearly love, says ''Why didn't you pick that Other thunder god, Zeus?
 Or better yet, why didn't you become a Presbyterian?''

 And sorrow fills me, for weakness I know it is...